Zaimea/groups-docs/templates.md

 <a name="enable"></a>
 ## Enabling Templates Plugin

-You can enable the `Templates` plugin on the `Plugins` section from `Team Settings`.
+You can enable the `Templates` plugin on the `Plugins` section from `Group Settings`.
 Mark the checkbox and then click Save.
 After that, you can use the Configure link to the right of checkbox to add new templates.

 ![Templates](https://raw.githubusercontent.com/zaimea/zaimea-docs/main/preview/templates-enable.jpg)

 <a name="create"></a>
 ## Adding a Template

-Use the `Templates` page from `Team Panel` to add a new template.
+Use the `Templates` page from `Group Panel` to add a new template.
 The screen may look like a screenshot below.
 Provide the required values and click the `Create` button.

 ![Templates-create](https://raw.githubusercontent.com/zaimea/zaimea-docs/main/preview/templates-create.jpg)